vedran-kolka-syntio/risingwave-docs/docs/tutorials/server-performance-anomaly-detection.md

 <img
   src={require('../images/server_perf_architecture.png').default}
-  alt="Relations between cdn servers and devops"
+  alt="Relations between CDN servers and DevOps"
 />

 In this tutorial, you will learn how to automate anomaly detection from streams of system performance metrics with RisingWave.
 We have set up a demo cluster for this tutorial, so you can easily try it out.